civilservicelgbt/civilservicelgbt.github.io/_events/2022-07-07-listening-circle-lgbt-womens-inclusion-2.md

 ---
 These listening circles are a chance to discuss what more the Civil Service LGBT+ Network can do to support the inclusion of LGBTQ+ women in the Civil Service.

-These events are open to civil servants only who define as women or femme, and who are LGBTQ+.
+These events are open to civil servants only.
+You can attend these events if you are:

+- a cisgender or transgender woman, non-binary, femme or questioning, *and*
+- LGBTQ+